pushkar8723/no-frills-ui/README.md

 ### Should this be used in production?

 Well, this is the Achilles heel of this project.
 Currently, it is not production-ready.
 Nor it is battle-tested on any big project.
-I created this repository mostly after realizing that at the start of each project I juggle a lot between different UI libraries and then using `@emotion/styled` for half of the components.
+I created this repository mostly after realizing that at the start of each project, I juggle a lot between different UI libraries and then settle to using `@emotion/styled` for half of the components.
 This is tailored to my needs and I may not even have time to work on it regularly.
-But you can freely use this in any POCs that you might be doing.
+But you can freely use this in any POCs that you might be working on and then decide whether it fits your needs.

 [MIT License](https://github.com/pushkar8723/no-frills-ui/blob/master/LICENSE)